Last updated on August 6th, 2018 at 07:08 am

 Big companies run their training programs, and they will teach you everything you need to know to handle your job (bearing in mind that you posses the basic technical skills required for the position).

-If they have to choose between an inexperienced applicant with right attitude to conflict situations, to deadlines, pressure, to success and failure, and between an experienced technician who knows how to troubleshoot everything, but who doesn’t have the right attitude to work, or to their colleagues and clients, the corporations will always hire the inexperienced person with the right attitude.
+If they have to choose between an inexperienced applicant with right attitude to conflict situations, to deadlines, pressure, to success and failure, and between an experienced technician who knows how to troubleshoot everything, but who doesn’t have the right attitude to work, the corporations will always hire the inexperienced person with the right attitude.

 Practical (technical) questions for desktop support interview